 Direct influence of age at menarche on differences in reproductive strategies.
-According to child development theory (Ellis, 2004), the age at menarche should not account for a significant amount of reproductive strategy variance.
-To explicitly test the prediction of child development theory, an additional path was added to the model shown in Figure 3 (age at menarche => reproductive strategy).
-The results indicate that the age at menarche did indeed fail to account for a significant proportion of the reproductive strategy variance ( $\beta$ = .05, t = 1.09).
-The Goodness of Fit Statistics revealed an adequate model fit ( $\chi^2$ (4, n = 302) = 9.43, p > .05).
+According to CD-theory (Ellis, 2004), the age at menarche should not account for a significant amount of reproductive strategy variance.
+To explicitly test the prediction of CD-theory, an additional path was added to the model shown in Figure 3 (age at menarche $\rightarrow$ reproductive strategy).
+The results indicate that the age at menarche did indeed fail to account for a significant proportion of the reproductive strategy variance ( $\beta = .05$ , t = 1.09).
+The goodness of fit statistics revealed an adequate model fit, $\chi^2(4, n = 302) = 9.43$ , p > .05.

 To compare the model fit with that of the model as shown in Figure 3, chi-square difference test was conducted.
-Results indicate that there is almost no difference between the two models ( $\Delta \chi^2 (1, n = 302) = .95, p > .05$ ) and a comparison of the indices of practical fit showed difference scores for the indices RMSEA, CFI, GFI and AGFI which were lower than .01.
-For reasons of parsimony and because of its uselessness in explaining variation in the reproductive strategy, the path menarche => reproductive strategy was not integrated in the "presence of a father figure" model.
+Results indicate that there is almost no difference between the two models, $\Delta \chi^2(1, n=302)=0.95$ , p>.05, and a comparison of the indices of practical fit showed difference scores for the indices RMSEA, CFI, GFI and AGFI, which were lower than .01.
+For reasons of parsimony and because of its uselessness in explaining variation in the reproductive strategy, the path menarche $\rightarrow$ reproductive strategy was not integrated in the "presence of a father figure" model.

 General model test.
-Finally, the "presence of a father figure" model was completed by the significant associations of parent's socioeconomic status and family composition until the age of seven with participant's educational level, which influenced the age at first sexual intercourse (see Figure 1).
-Results show that, except for the direct path between the presence of a father figure and the age at first sexual intercourse ( $\gamma = .13$ , t = 1.80), all defined associations reached significance (Figure 4) and the final model fitted perfectly to the data (Table 3).
+Finally, the "presence of a father figure" model was completed by the significant associations of parents' socioeconomic status and family composition until the age of seven with participants' educational level, which influenced the age at first sexual intercourse (see Figure 1).
+Results showed that, except for the direct path between the presence of a father figure and the age at first sexual intercourse ( $\gamma = .13$ , t = 1.80), all defined associations reached significance (Figure 4) and the final model fitted perfectly to the data (Table 3).